utsengar/cassandra-importer/README.md

 How to install cassandra-importer
 ------------------
-1. Clone or download the project
+1. Clone or download the project: `git clone https://github.com/utkarsh2012/cassandra-importer.git`
-2. `python setup.py install'
+2. Go to the directory: `python setup.py install'
 3. Run `cassandra_importer` with the required flags